phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

-Appends a RETURNING clause to an INSERT/UPDATE/DELETE SQL statement
+Appends a RETURNING clause to an INSERT/UPDATE/DELETE statement.
-and returns the modified SQL.
-Supported by PostgreSQL and SQLite 3.35+;
-MySQL throws (no RETURNING construct).
-Pass `["*"]` for `RETURNING *`.

 #### `rollbackSavepoint()` { #dbadapterabstractadapter-rollbacksavepoint }